serialc/AdventOfCode/README.md

 * Day 05: There must be an easier way to determine coordinates between two diagonal points.
 * Day 06: First part is programmed simply conceptually but is inefficient - particular given that it's modeling exponential growth.
 Need to consider computational efficiency from the start next time.
 * Day 07: Need to consider the statistical properties of distributions and what's being asked rather than reimplement existing operations (i.e., mean and median).
+* Day 08: What a beast.
+A bloated beast of nested loops trying to create the logic equivalent of solving a sodoku.

 ### Tags
 I note some consepts that are required to solve the chalenges for each day.